HimbeersaftLP/ios-safari-remote-debug-kit/README.md

 Using this project you can debug your websites and web applications running in iOS Safari from a PC running Windows or Linux.

 It provides a free and up-to-date alternative to the discontinued [remotedebug-ios-webkit-adapter by RemoteDebug](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter) and is the spiritual successor to the abandoned [webkit-webinspector by Arty Gus](https://github.com/artygus/webkit-webinspector).
+It is a free and open source alternative to inspect.dev.

 The setup scripts (`generate.sh` or `generate.ps1`) download the latest version of WebKit's built-in WebInspector and patch it to work with the WebSocket `ios-webkit-debug-proxy` provides and to be compatible with Chromium based browsers.